 If you aren’t rushed, you are more likely to pamper yourself by cleaning your body thoroughly from head to toe.
 This adequate cleaning is good for your skin and any area that needs some rejuvenation.

-In addition to your skin, you will have plenty of time for a deep clean on your teeth, nails, and shaving.
+In addition to your skin, you will have plenty of time for a healthy, deep clean on your teeth, nails, and shaving.

 5. Better Exercise